RodrigoGuinsbergPinto/RodrigoGuinsbergPinto/README.md

 <h3 align="center">a front-end web developer student at HackYourFuture-DK.</h3>

-<p align="left">Over the last 8 months, I have been working hard to acquire the skills necessary to become a web developer.💻</p>
+<p align="left">After moving to Copenhagen as an accompanying spouse, over the last 8 months, I have been working hard to acquire the skills necessary to become a web developer💻, learning HTML, CSS, JavaScript, Git, GitHub.

-<p align="left">I have been determined to sharpen my skills in HTML, CSS, JavaScript, and mastering Git and GitHub for version control.
 Recently, I have been exploring the world of React, which has been exciting and challenging.🎯</p>

-<p align="left">In addition, I have also been exploring back-end development, where I have gained experience with NodeJs and database using MySQL.</p>
+<p align="left">I have also explored back-end development, to gain experience with NodeJs and database using MySQL. </p>

-<p align="left">As a Brazilian, I currently reside in Copenhagen-DK.
-When I am not coding, I am a family guy who loves to spend time by the sea😎, indulge in outdoor activities🤾🏻‍♂️, and cook🍽️ for my family and friends.
+<p align="left">When I am not coding, I am a family guy who loves to spend time by the sea😎, indulge in outdoor activities🤾🏻‍♂️, and cook🍽️ for my family and friends.
 It's another way to have some fun after a day of coding.</p>

 - 🔭 I’m currently working on **my education on web development at HackYourFuture-CPH.**